Time Out: Offering Advice and “Write A Book With Me”

 Well, moving right along, went from 11,151 to 12,159.
 Things are progressing nicely, soon there will be bedlam on a global scale.

-Brian Cansler
+5. Brian Cansler Avatar

 Holly, I always enjoy it when you lay down the law and tell people how it is.
 Your ability to be authoritative while diplomatic and unoffensive is so useful.